nmemranhussain/simple_multi_regression_in_R/README.md

 ## Intended Use
 **Purpose:**
-The analysis aims to predict streaming hours based on each variable independently and collectively (all results should be accurate to four decimal places):
 - Predict streaming hours based on **Income** only
 - Predict streaming hours based on **Number of Children** only
 - Predict streaming hours based on **Subscription History** only